Edwin S. Shneidman establishes the American Association of Suicidology (AAS) in 1968

-An active program of externally supported research and prevention programming has begun and complements AAS’s on-going investment in setting standards for and upgrading the skills and understandings of those who work with at-risk individuals.
-AAS is the nationally-recognized leader in developing and implementing training and accreditation programs.
-Our evidence-based trainings include Recognizing and Responding to Suicide Risk, Psychological Autopsy Certification Training, College and University Suicide Prevention Accreditation, and many more.
+AAS continues to be a world-leader in the development, implementation, and facilitation of professional accreditation, certification, and training programs.
+An active program of externally supported research and prevention programming has begun and complements AAS’s ongoing investment in setting standards for and upgrading the skills and understandings of those who work with at-risk individuals.
+AAS is a nationally-recognized leader in developing and implementing training and accreditation programs.
+Our programs include Recognizing and Responding to Suicide Risk, Crisis Center Accreditation, Individual Crisis Specialist Certification, Psychological Autopsy Certification, College and University Suicide Prevention Accreditation, and many more.

 The American Association of Suicidology (AAS) is a 501(c)3 non-profit association dedicated to the understanding and prevention of suicide.
 All donations made to AAS are tax-deductible.